project-chip/connectedhomeip/src/app/clusters/mode-base-server/README.md

 1. Translate the spec as an XML in `src/app/zap-templates/zcl/data-model/chip`.
     You can look at similar files on how to do this.
-2. Add the cluster ID to `AliasedClusters` in `mode-base-cluster-objects.h`.
-3. Regenerate the zap code.
+2. Regenerate the zap code.
-4. Extend the all-clusters-app example to include your new cluster.
+3. Extend the all-clusters-app example to include your new cluster.